 WHAT IS THE BEST TIME OF YEAR TO REPLACE A ROOF IN FLORIDA?

 The best time of year to replace a roof in Florida depends on several factors.
 Different people will recommend different times of the year for different reasons.
 It’s important to not wait until the last minute when an emergency replacement might be necessary.
 If you plan ahead, you can get better prices and not have to wait as long to get your roof replaced.

 Price can vary at different times of the year.
-Contractors have a busy season during which they may have their pick of jobs.
+Roofing contractors generally experience an uptick in jobs during the Spring months.
+This gives them the opportunity to pick only the jobs they find most profitable.
 This means that they’ll choose the higher-paying ones, raising prices and increasing wait times.

-If you get your roof replaced during the slower season, you may have more options to negotiate on the price.
-Roofers also may not have a lot of other jobs lined up, so there can be less of a wait.
+If you get your roof replaced during the slower season, you may have more options to negotiate on the price and weigh your options between different roofing companies.
+Roofers will generally have fewer jobs lined up, so there could be less of a wait.

 Florida may not have the winter snowstorms that plague other parts of the country during the winter, but the weather does have an effect on the price of the replacement and how long the roofers can work.